 Automatic transfers of juveniles

 While time in a detention center can be detrimental for a teen, many youths are charged as adults – with even greater consequences.
-In October, 2014, the Illinois Supreme Court upheld the automatic transfer to adult prosecution for a 15 year-old who was living in a state residential home because of a negligent upbringing.
+In October 2014, the Illinois Supreme Court upheld the automatic transfer to adult prosecution for a 15-year-old who was living in a state residential home because of a negligent upbringing.
 While the court upheld the law, the Justices expressed concern over Illinois’ existing law, which does not allow for judicial review for automatic transfers of teens accused of certain crimes.
 Illinois is one of 14 states that do not impose a judicial review on transfer decisions involving juveniles.

 In some areas of Illinois, non-traditional methods may help.
-For example, recently Kane County implemented a program that will have juveniles charged with non-violent crimes be judged by their peers.
+For example, recently, Kane County implemented a program that will have juveniles charged with non-violent crimes be judged by their peers.
 The program would allow juveniles who admit to committing a crime to agree to complete peer-assigned sentencing.
 Such assignments could include writing a letter of apology to the victim or community service in lieu of jail time.

 A criminal defense attorney can help

-There is so much more at stake when facing criminal charges as a minor than time served or probation.
-One criminal offense can affect a youth’s education, job prospects and future earning potential.
+There is so much more at stake when facing criminal charges as a minor than a time served or probation.
+One criminal offense can affect a youth’s education, job prospects, and future earning potential.
 Parents with children facing criminal charges should contact the experienced criminal defense attorney Douglas G. DeBoer to discuss their legal options and protect their rights.